kertnik05/snippets/elasticsearch/readme.txt

 3. $ curl <url:9200>
 4. Configuring Elastic Search
     - Network and port of the elastic search server - only in production
+    - To add a node to a cluster:
+        - cluster.name in /Users/user/Documents/elasticsearch/config/elasticsearch.yml where you add a cluster name
     - https://www.udemy.com/elasticsearch-complete-guide/learn/v4/t/lecture/7429062?start=0
 5. Download Kibana - https://www.elastic.co/products/kibana
     - port 45601